He was born in the middle of winter.

 He couldn’t avoid becoming teary eyed holding a baby.

 He couldn’t help admiring beauty, when it filtered through his dimmed eyes.

-Sometimes the colors of the sunset would surprise him and tears would start running down his face.
+Sometimes the colors of the sunset would surprise him and tears would well up.

 He didn’t want to fall in love.